secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Requirements

-- Document classification: Support different classifications (e.g. TOP SECRET, SECRET, CONFIDENTIAL)
+- Information classification: Support different classifications (e.g. TOP SECRET, SECRET, CONFIDENTIAL)
 - Longevity: The time some information must be protected can differ from milliseconds to decades (related to Document classification)
 - Contrained Devices: Computing power is not always available for both the most advanced cryptography algorithms and their parameters.
 - Which primitives should be covered?